-(a) All new subdivision lots shall be within 500 feet of a fire hydrant connected to a water supply meeting applicable fire code requirements.
+(a) All new subdivision lots shall be within 500 600 feet of a fire hydrant connected to a water supply meeting applicable fire code requirements.

 (b) The fire authority may increase the allowable distance in (3)(a) from a hydrant to the lot line based on unbuildable sensitive lands and any legally binding building restrictions indicated on the plat.
-The fire authority many allow alternative fire-flow and storage where exceptions in nationally recognized fire codes are applicable.
+The fire authority many allow alternative fire-flow and storage where exceptions in nationally recognized fire codes are applicable and as approved by an engineer.
 Economic hardship shall not be considered in determining fire protection requirements in new subdivisions.

 (c) The distance requirement in (3) (a) may be waived in the case of subdivisions not requiring construction of new streets, served only by private driveways or existing streets, and creating no more than one additional lot.